dnvlz/Correlation_Temperature-Mortality/README.md

 # Correlation_Temperature-Mortality

-Correlation between mean temperature and mortality for the year 2006 in Mexico City
+Correlation between mean temperature and mortality for the year 2006 in Mexico City.

 * Region and domain category: Mexico City, Mexico and weather phenomena
 * Question: Was there a correlation between mean temperature and number of deaths in Mexico City on 2006?